iamkroot/trakt-scrobbler/CONTRIBUTING.md

 # Contribution Guidelines

+## Using the Discussions forum
+*   If you need help with something, feel free to create a thread in the Discussions forum.
+*   But first, make sure you have read through the [FAQs](https://github.com/iamkroot/trakt-scrobbler/wiki/FAQs).

 ## Creating an Issue
 *   Found a bug?
-Want a feature added?
-Looking for help understanding the code?
 Feel free to create an [issue](https://github.com/iamkroot/trakt-scrobbler/issues/new/choose).
-*   But first, make sure you have read through the [FAQs](https://github.com/iamkroot/trakt-scrobbler/wiki/FAQs).
 *   Search the existing [list](https://github.com/iamkroot/trakt-scrobbler/issues?q=is%3Aissue) of open (or closed) issues for duplicates.
 *   When creating a bug report, ensure that you have attached the relevant portions of the [log file](https://github.com/iamkroot/trakt-scrobbler/wiki/FAQs#where-is-the-log-fileother-data-stored).
 Use the `trakts log` command to know its location.